Noise-enhanced Ballistic Expansion of Polariton Wave-packets in a Multimode Cavity: Results

 Importantly, the transient diffusivity in the ballistic regime is significantly enhanced compared to the diffusivity in the isolated system.
 Figure\;\ref{fig:FIG9}(e,f) compares the diffusivity in the isolated system (black circles) vs the linear approximation denoted by red squares,

 The slope, $a(1-e^{-1})-b/e \approx 0.05$ (for $\uprho=1$, $\omega_{c}=0.4$, $g=0.3$) is independent of $p$ and $\Gamma$ for the considered values of $\Gamma\geq0.02$.
-Noise-induced transient diffusivity enhancement has been studied in quantum lattices without the cavity \cite{Tutunnikov2023}.
+Noise-induced transient diffusivity enhancement has been studied in the HSR model \cite{Tutunnikov2023}.
 In our multimode cavity system, the duration of the enhanced expansion is significantly extended due to the slow ballistic-diffusion transition rate.
-Figure \;\ref{fig:FIG12}(c) compares the approximate slope of $D(t)$ in the ballistic regime, $a(1-e^{-1})-b/e$ vs the slopes in the isolated system (dashed curve).
+Figure \;\ref{fig:FIG9_12}(c) compares the approximate slope of $D(t)$ in the ballistic regime, $a(1-e^{-1})-b/e$ vs the slopes in the isolated system (dashed curve).
 We added the initial slope of $D(t)$ and $(a-b)$ for comparison.